GermanGab1781/PortafolioNacho/README.md

-# Portafolio for photograpper Nacho garcia
+# Portafolio for photographer Nacho garcia